-- This is to be flown where even coverage is required, particularly in tropical depressions and tropical storms.
+Note 1.
+This is to be flown where even coverage is required, particularly in tropical depressions and tropical storms.
 Aircraft flies IP-2-3-4-5-6-7-8-FP.
-No attempt should be made to Note 1. - and tropical storms.
-Aircraft flies IP-2-3-4-5-6-/-8-FP.
-No attempt should be made to fix a center of circulation unless requested it is an operational request.
+No attempt should be made to fix a center of circulation unless it is an operational request.

+Note 2.
 Doppler radars should be operated in single-PRF mode, at a PRF of 2100.
 Radar scientist should verify this mode of operation with AOC engineers.
 If there is no assigned radar scientist, LPS should verify.
 This is crucial for the testing and implementation of real-time quality control.